bismaakram710-crypto/bismaakram710-crypto.github.io/_posts/2026-04-04-my-first-post.md

----
-layout: post
-title: "My First Blog Post"
-date: 2026-04-04
----

- Welcome to My Blog

-This is my first blog post on my Jekyll site.

- About Me
-I am a Computer Engineering student and this blog is about my journey.

-What I’ll Share
-- My studies
-- Projects
-- Tech learning

-Welcome to my first blog post!
  Today I want to share my experience with my first programming fundamentals project.
 TMDB Movies Project
 My first project was the TMDB Movies project.
 This was a great starting point for me as a Computer Engineering student.
 I worked on building a movie database application using the TMDB (The Movie Database) API.
 It was my first real experience applying programming fundamentals in a practical project.
 What I Learned From It